Dorrit Moussaieff: Biography

 Dorrit Moussaieff was born in Jerusalem, Israel.
-Her father, Shlomo Moussaieff, was from a wealthy Bukharian Jewish family from Bukhara, Uzbekistan, part of a long dynasty of jewellers.
+Her father, Shlomo Moussaieff, was from a wealthy Bukharian Jewish family from Bukhara, Uzbekistan, part of a long dynasty of jewelers.
 Dorrit is the great-granddaughter of Rabbi Shlomo Moussaieff.
 Ancestors of hers are said to have woven the robe of Genghis Khan.
 Her great-grandmother, Esther Gaonoff, was a descendant of Yosef Maimon.
 Her mother, Alisa, is an Austrian Jew of Ashkenazi heritage, but Dorrit identifies more with Bukharian culture and was raised by her father.

 Moussaieff was born and raised in the Bukharan Quarter of Jerusalem.
 At age 13, she moved with her family to London.
 She had dyslexia and was home-schooled.
 In addition to English and Hebrew, she also speaks German, French, and Icelandic.

 Moussaieff describes herself as "religious in the soul" and continues to observe Jewish rituals, such as lighting Hanukkah candles.

 Business and media career

 As a child, Moussaieff spent a lot of time in her family's jewellery store on Hilton Park Lane in London, and went on to become a successful jewellery designer.
 Other business ventures in which she has been involved are the construction of an office building at Canary Wharf, London and a tourism project in Northern Cyprus.
 Moussaieff is a contributing editor to the British society magazine Tatler.